hellozeyu/ClassBot/README.md

----
-title: Class Bot
+## Class Bot

-emoji: 🚀
-colorFrom: blue
-colorTo: pink
-sdk: streamlit
-sdk_version: 1.27.0
-app_file: app.py
-pinned: false
----
+- An example RAG based chatbot that allows you to chat with pdf files and manage the documents on AWS s3.

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+- Built with [Langchain](https://github.com/langchain-ai/langchain), [Streamlit](https://github.com/streamlit/streamlit) and [Qdrant](https://github.com/qdrant/qdrant).
+Check out the demo [here](https://hellozeyu-class-bot.hf.space/).